-We then drove towards the Northern Coast through mall villages, past old windmills and past sheep and olive trees!
+We then drove towards the Northern Coast through mall villages, past old windmills, sheep and olive trees!

 Next we drove along the beautiful coast and stopped at a few places and enjoyed the view of the Aegean Sea.
 We saw very few people or cars after we drove North of Plaka.
 Once we drove towards the shore, we saw no one else until after our hike!
 It is important to note that the road down to the shore is curvy and it almost appears at times that you will drive straight off into the sea!
 The road along the shore is dirt and not very well improved.